 One of the newer browsers, Brave Browser, launched in 2016 with plenty of features.
 It packs a built-in ad blocker and features HTTPS just about everywhere you look.
 Brave offers per-site settings adjustments, and you can even track what you’re blocking.
 Perhaps best of all is the fact that Brave Browser is free.

 See also: Should you switch to Brave Web Browser?

 Opera is another good browser alternative, and its messaging feature helps to clean up your overall experience.
 You won’t have to jump between apps, just open a small message window and keep chats going while you go about your day.
-Opera also has a built-in ad blocker to keep things smooth, and an included VPN in case you’re hoping to enjoy geo-restricted content.
+Opera also has a built-in ad blocker to keep things smooth and an included VPN if you’re hoping to enjoy geo-restricted content.

 If you’re worried about privacy, DuckDuckGo is a good option.
 Like Brave, it relies heavily on HTTPS and offers a private search mode.
 It even goes so far as to give each website you visit a privacy rating from A through F. You can’t sync all of your passwords, but the close button wipes your browsing data which is a nice bonus.